lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

     - [`transferOwnership(address)`](./LSP-0-ERC725Account.md#transferownership)
     - [`acceptOwnership()`](./LSP-0-ERC725Account.md#acceptownership)

-- MUST send the value passed by the caller to the call on the ERC725 contracts.
+- MUST send the value passed by the caller to the call on the linked target.

 > Non payable functions will revert in case of calling them and passing value along the call.